Reading – Deutsch

 I knew little of this work, but took up from my new set of the complete Goethe.
 It was an early work, found in the middle of Volume I. (A digression: After believing for a while that Goethe's work was so vast that no one had ever assembled a complete edition of his works, I found one.
 In picking up this work, I understood the situation better on happening across a note at the end of the first volue.
 It was one of a limited edition of 250 numbered copies, hardly enough to populate the libraries of the world.
 One wonders about the economics.
 Setting movable type for fifty volumes with the equipment of 1909 must have have quite an effort. – I haven't been able to find the numbering in my own set.
 It must be somewhere.)

 Goethe, along with many of his European contemporaries, was in awe of Shakespeare.
 This play is heavily influenced by Shakespeare's historical dramas.
-At the same time, it is under the spell of the French Revolution.
+At the same time, it is under the spell of the Enlightenment and the approaching French Revolution.
 Its ruggedly individualist, tragic principal figure, Gottfried – Götz – falls to established society and rule.

 A sidelight: Götz is noted as the source of the quote, "Mich ergeben!
 Auf Gnad und Ungnad!
 Mit wem redet Ihr!
 Bin ich ein Räuber!
 Sag deinem Hauptmann: Vor Ihro Kaiserliche Majestät hab ich, wie immer, schuldigen Respekt.
 Er aber, sag's ihm, er kann mich im Arsche lecken!"
 That is, as reported by Wikipedia, "Me, surrender!
 At mercy!
 Whom do you speak with?
 Am I a robber!
 Tell your captain that for His Imperial Majesty, I have, as always, due respect.
 But he, tell him that, he can lick me in the arse!" – This calls to mind Mozart's canon Lech mich im Arsch, K 231, written in Vienna five years later, in 1782.